arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/two/index.md

 ### Step 6

 Now that the new route has been set, we can start up a new node by decreasing the managed node group desired count to 0 and then back to 1.
+Now that the new route has been set, we can start up a new node by decreasing the managed node group desired count to 0 and then back to 1.

 The script below will modify desiredSize to 0, wait for the nodegroup status to transition from InProgress to Active, then exit.
 This can take up to about 30 seconds.